 SPIBIS is an effect by which a bright source casts a shadow of the SPI mask onto the IBIS detectors.
-This occurs rarely and only when a bright source, like the Crab nebula or Cygnus X-1, is positioned 30-50° off-axis and within a narrow azimuth angle range around the spacecraft's Z-axis.
+This occurs rarely and only when a bright source, like the Crab nebula or Cygnus X-1, is positioned $30-50^{\circ}$ off-axis and within a narrow azimuth angle range around the spacecraft's (see Figure Figure 2: Exploded view of INTEGRAL service and payload modules. © ESA.)
+Z-axis.
 This effect can be avoided by excluding from the scheduling, time periods during which a bright source lies within the critical area.
 ISOC avoids scheduling such observations as much as possible.
 More details can be found in the current AO's "IBIS Observer's Manual".